This time last year UK dividends were increasingly hard to come by.

-Here are the current highest yielding shares on the FTSE 100 as of 7 June 2021 according to dividenddata.co.uk.
+Here are the current highest yielding shares on London's top index as of 7 June 2021 according to dividenddata.co.uk.
 We have indicated with an asterisk (*) where any of the companies has made a dividend cut to the most recent dividend or has stated the next dividend will be cut.

 Tobacco companies have been the go-to for a lot of income seekers over the years.
 Relatively high and dependable dividend streams seemed attractive but there is a sense that current yields are masking a cultural shift in smoking habits.

 The total number of smokers globally has actually been rising due to population growth.
 But, beyond sheer numbers, smoking rates are falling in most developed markets.